 The Okanagan's Water Story

-As we work to address these events, Make Water Work is aimed at helping residents improve irrigation practices, create resilient landscapes that can handle wet and dry conditions, and ensure a healthy, sustainable water supply for our valley.
+As we face our climate challenges, Make Water Work shows that small changes can yield big results.
+We’re helping residents improve irrigation, create resilient landscapes, and ensure a healthy, sustainable water supply for our valley

 - There is LESS water available per person in the Okanagan than anywhere else in Canada.
 (Source: Statistics Canada, Human Activity and the Environment: Annual Statistics 2003.
 Catalogue no. 16-201-XIE, p.
 8.)

 - The Okanagan has one of the highest rates of water use per person in Canada.